 The Fort Munro picnic points near Dames Lake are also frequently visited by tourists, who prefer to laze around in the cool shade of the surrounding orchards.
 However, the lake shrinks to a pond throughout the year, depending on the amount of rainfall the area receives.

 The government has recently taken note of the lack of development in the area and has launched several projects to improve the infrastructure.
-It plans to build parks, and a chair lift and cable car that would be suspended above a steep gorge.
+It plans to build parks, a chair lift, and cable car that would be suspended above a steep gorge.

 Where to Stay

 Fort Munro hotels are mostly in the low to mid-range bracket.
 In most places, a night’s stay can cost as low as Rs.
 1000.
 TDCP Resorts are a popular choice among visitors, with its 5 bedrooms, a restaurant and a snack bar.
 They are located near the Dames Lake and even offer boating facilities to the guests.
 They also serve a traditional dinner of Balochi Sajji.

 Fort View Guest House, Agosh Hotel and Royal Hotel are some of the other options for accommodation in the area.
 The crisp mountain air and the local hospitality make Fort Munro an ideal summer retreat.
 For more guides on tourist places in Pakistan, visit Graana blog.